faranalytics/dialog/README.md

 - An easy to understand and extensible modular framework
 - Concrete implementations for VoIP, STT, TTS and abstract Agent implementations
-- Facilities for multithreaded deployments (comming soon)
+- Facilities for multithreaded deployments (coming soon)
 - Event driven architecture

 **NB** Dialog is still undergoing active refactoring.
 Prior to 1.0.0, public interfaces may change on turns of the minor and commit messages will be minimal.